-The concept of indemnity does not exist in Chinese laws in relation to commercial contracts.
+The concept of indemnity does not exist in Chinese law in relation to commercial contracts.

-The indemnities used to cove liability risks in contracts, are concluded by a clause where the contracting party agreed to indemnify and hold harmless the other party from any obligations, liabilities, costs and expenses arising out of its performance of the contract.
-The indemnities could be unilateral or bilateral, or be triggered under certain circumstances.
+Indemnities serve to mitigate liability risks in contracts, established by a clause where one contracting party agrees to indemnify and hold harmless the other party from any obligations, liabilities, costs and expenses arising out of specific events or actions.
+The indemnities could be unilateral or bilateral.
 Once triggered, the indemnities shall become an independent debt in addition to the subject debt of the contract.

-Under Chinese laws, there is no provision or stipulation to control indemnity clauses, while in principle, wherever the breach of contract occurs, the breaching party shall compensate for the actual losses due to the breach of contract.
-The 'inferred reliance' doctrine is rooted in Chinese laws and judicial practices in determining the burden of liabilities due to the occurrence of breach of contract.
+Under Chinese law, there is no provision or stipulation to control indemnity clauses, while in principle, wherever the breach of contract occurs, the breaching party shall compensate for the actual losses due to the breach of contract.
+The 'inferred reliance' doctrine is rooted in Chinese law and judicial practices in determining the burden of liabilities due to the occurrence of a breach of contract.